 - 1 and 2 converts to "below expected standard".

 Curriculum Assessment Authority’s (VCAA) study score for each unit 3/4 subject.
 Or satisfactory/unsatisfactory marks for VCAL subjects.
 Do not include any unit 1/2 subjects.

 Include these scores in the application:

 - VCAA study score for each VCE unit 3/4 subject, or

 - satisfactory or unsatisfactory grades for VCAL subjects.

 If the subjects on the form are very different from what your child is studying, speak to the principal.
 You can also email

 Some scholarships ask for information about your child's school and community activities.
 This part of the application is usually completed by your child.

 Your child should explain how their school and community activities have influenced them.
-For example, they may have improved their skills or developed new qualities like leadership.
+For example, they may have improved their learning capabilities or developed new ones like leadership.
 They may have also decided or changed what they want to study or follow as a career.